 Step 5: Query the Table

-To see the data in the table along with the primary key:
+Display data in the table with primary key

 SELECT * FROM Users;

-The primary key constraint confirms that no two rows can have the same UserID.
-If you try to insert another record with an existing UserID, the database will reject it.
-For example:
+Primary key constraint should ensure that no two rows can have the same value for UserID.
+If you attempt to insert another record with an existing UserID, the database will not accept it.
+For instance:

 INSERT INTO Users (UserID, FirstName, LastName, Email) VALUES (1, 'Carol', 'Davis', '[email protected]');

-This will result in an error because there’s already a user with UserID = 1
+This would raise an error because a user with UserID = 1 exists

 Adding a Primary Key to an Existing Table

-To add a primary key to an existing table in SQL, you can use the ALTER TABLE statement along with the ADD CONSTRAINT clause.
+SQL’s ALTER TABLE Statement can be utilized to add the primary key in an existing SQL table with its ADD CONSTRAINT keyword.
 Here’s how you can do it step by step:

 Suppose you have an existing table named ExistingTable and you want to add a primary key to it.